-INTERVIEW: Nollywood Actress, Ibinabo Fibresima, Opens Up On Prison Experience, Marriage - Nigeria Today
+INTERVIEW: Nollywood actress, Ibinabo Fibresima, opens up on prison experience, marriage - Nigeria Today

-Top Nollywood actress, Ibinabo Fiberesima, has been in the eye of the storm following her court case over the death of Suraj Giwa, who died in a car accident.
-Despite the controversies and outcry that have trailed the sad incident, the actress has managed to remain strong.
-Fiberesima turned a year older on Friday and …
+The top actress speaks exclusively to PREMIUM TIMES about how she found lumps in her breast.

-The post INTERVIEW: Nollywood Actress, Ibinabo Fibresima, Opens Up On Prison Experience, Marriage appeared first on INFORMATION NIGERIA.
+The post INTERVIEW: Nollywood actress, Ibinabo Fibresima, opens up on prison experience, marriage appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG